MonashBioinformaticsPlatform/ShinyCellPlus/README.md

 ## Dependencies

-If you use additional libraries please add them to here or direvtly update the renv.
+If you use additional libraries please add them to here or directly update the renv.
 Make sure you update the `useShinyCellPlus.R()` function

 ```
 library(shiny)